AI Network Worker

 After installation is complete, reboot the system.

-Use the nvidia-smi command to confirm that the driver installation was successful.
+command to confirm that the driver installation was successful.

 Nvidia docker installation is complete.
 To check if it's installed properly, run the command below and make sure you see an output similar to the following.